 How Much Is Your Monthly SSDI Payment?

 If your application is approved, you will receive monthly Social Security disability income payments in an amount based on your personal earnings record.
-Paper Social Security benefits statements that used to be mailed out every year fell victim to budget cuts in 2011, and Social Security stopped mailing them out saving the Agency $70 million annually.
-In September 2014, the Agency resumed mailings at 5-year intervals to workers who hadn’t signed up for statements online.
+Social Security benefits statements are sent by post at 5-year intervals to workers who haven’t signed up for statements online.
 (You can view your benefits statements online at www.1.usa.gov/1d3xvuZ).
-You also will receive Medicare benefits after 24 months from the month you were first eligible to receive your monthly disability benefit.
+Approved SSDI applicants also receive Medicare benefits after 24 months, beginning the month of first eligibility for a monthly disability benefit.

 How Does Social Security Define Disability?

-You must show that you have a physical or mental condition, or a combination of the two, which prevents you from performing what is referred to substantial gainful activity” (SGA).
+Disability is defined by documentation of a physical and/or mental condition which prevents you from performing “substantial gainful activity” (SGA).
 SGA basically means work performed in exchange for pay.
 A disability is defined as a mental and/or physical condition expected to last at least 12 months or to result in death.
-The determination of whether you are disabled leaves a lot of room for argument.
-The fact that your doctor may have advised you not to work, or that you feel too ill to work, does not necessarily mean that the Agency will agree that you are disabled.
-Social Security initially evaluates disability based on a catalogue or list of physical and mental conditions contained in its regulations.
-These are available on the Agency’s website at www.ssa.gov (search for “Listing of Impairments”).
-Even if you can’t show that your condition is exactly as described in the “listing,” there are still ways to prove that you are disabled.
-The good news is that if you are denied benefits because Social Security says you are not disabled, you have a good chance of winning on appeal.
+Whether one is eligible for disability is a matter subject to some interpretation.
+Although your doctor may have advised you not to work, or you may feel too ill to work, the Agency will not necessarily agree that you are disabled.
+Social Security initially evaluates disability based on a catalogue of physical and mental conditions called a “Listing of Impairments.”
+These are available on the Social Security Administration website, www.ssa.gov (search for “Listing of Impairments”).
+Even if you can’t show that your condition is exactly as described in the Listing, it is still possible to prove that you are disabled.
+Furthermore, even if you are denied benefits because Social Security says you are not disabled, you have a good chance of winning on appeal.
 An attorney can be very helpful at a hearing.

 How Long Does A Social Security Disability Claim Take?